HeroicLarvy/WhiteHeadIsland/README.md

 2. Open the folder of the repo if it is not already selected, via File>Open Folder
 3. Open a terminal if one is not already open, via Terminal>New Terminal
 4. Run ```git pull```
-5. Do your work on Reforger tools, refer to the World Editor section before the next step if you are new
+5. Do your work on Reforger tools

+Refer to the World Editor section before the next step if you are new

-6. Save your work
+6. When finished, save and close ArmaReforger tools
-7. Open VSCode and within the terminal, for each change you are comfortable with pushing enter the following commands
+7. Open VSCode and within the terminal, enter the following commands
 ```
-git add '[PATH TO YOUR LAYER]'
+git add '[PATH TO YOUR .LAYER FILE]'
-git commit -m "Meaningful commit message"
+git commit -m "Message containing what you did"
 git push origin main
 ```